jarkmaen/fs-survey-app/documentation/testing.md

 ### User authentication (login.robot, register.robot)

 - Logging in with correct credentials
-- Registering a user with validation
+- Registering a new user with validation

 ## Running the tests

-To run the tests, first make sure you have [Python](https://www.python.org/) installed on your computer.
-Then after that, navigate to the project root and run these commands from your terminal:
+To run the following commands below, you'll need to have [Python](https://www.python.org/) installed on your computer.
+From your terminal:

 ```
 # Create a virtual environment